August 1, 2006 Greenville, Ohio

 Prenger’s ethics and stubbornness kept both Tammy and Daniel out of jail despite the accusations.
 Tammy had another baby, who was taken from her hours after his birth.
 When she became pregnant again, she fled to Indiana so as not to lose custody, later followed by Daniel.
 Then their next son Logan developed the same symptoms that had afflicted Daniel Jr. six years earlier, and Tammy and Daniel met the men who would eventually exonerate them, the doctors who kept their minds open when faced with a case that others dismissed as obvious abuse.

-When Logan started “curling up and twitching” one afternoon, Tammy brought him to her health clinic, where he had another seizure during the examination by family physician Brandon Connerly.
+When her baby boy Logan started “curling up and twitching” one afternoon, Tammy brought him to her health clinic, where he had another seizure during the examination by family physician Brandon Connerly.
 Connerly saw no signs of bruising or anything else that would signal abuse, and Tammy’s concern for her child was clear.
 He can’t say why he wasn’t convinced by the arguments of colleagues who told him Logan was the victim of a violent shaking.
 Logan was in and out of the hospital for the rest of his short life, but this time Tammy and Daniel were allowed to be with their son.

 As Logan’s condition deteriorated, he spent more time at the children’s hospital in Indianapolis, where geneticist Luis Escobar, like Connerly, didn’t think he was examining a shaken baby.
 “Any child that has seizures, I think first of a metabolic disorder,” Escobar says.
 But tests for the most common gene defects all came back negative, and soon Escobar was answering calls from social workers checking up on abuse reports filed by others at the hospital.
 No, he told them, this was not abuse, although he still couldn’t say what was at the root of the child’s problems.